kolbyboyd/Exploration-Of-Tensorflow-X-Keras-Model-Performance-Utilizing-Cifar-10-Deep-Learning-Techniques/README.md

 (x_train, y_train), (x_test, y_test) = cifar10.load_data()
 ```

-#### After loading the dataset, let's visualize a few random images from your dataset to understand its content and overall quality.
 ## Visualizing Sample Images from the Dataset

 #### Visualization of sample images from the dataset serves as an initial exploration step to gain insights into the data's characteristics and quality.
 Understanding the dataset's content can help in making informed decisions during model development and preprocessing.